denten-books/plain-text/2-surface.md

 curcuit to produce the signal.
 Writing in 1929 for the journal *American Speech*, Hervey Brackbill preserved some of the specialized language associated with Morse code culture.
 "Morse telegraphy is commonly referred to as a 'game,' and the operator 'works a wire,'" he wrote.
-An operator tapping on a semi-automatic key "uses a bug."
+An operator tapping a key "uses a bug."
 "The first instruments," Brackbill wrote, "with their long slender levers and springs, looked very much like a sprawling bug."
 They have trade names like "Lighting Bug," "Gold Bug," and "Cootie" (for a small model) [@brackbill_telegraphers_1929, 287-288].
 Operators using "straight keys" practically achieved speeds upwards of 25--30 words per minute, limited by the shortest possible length of the smallest transmitted unit (a dot), fixed by the American and the International Morse Code conventions to 1/24 of a second in duration.

-Although the convention stipulated a fixed length, the actual length of the silence between the meaning-carrying units of Morse code could vary greatly with the vagrancies of the transmitting medium.
-Cross talk between wires and weather interferences were common, which meant that communicating in Morse still required a human operator for efficient ciphering and deciphering.
-In a long-chain of mediation telegraph operator, code, and machine, the human posed a limiting factor.
-The physical constraingts of Morse code put the theoretical upper limit for transmission speed of around 49 words per minute---a rate further limited by the operator's manual dexterity [@mcnicol_american_1913, 207; @u.s._bureau_of_labor_statistics_displacement_1932;
-@halstead_genesis_1949].
-Telegraph operators working a "hand sender" commonly developed partial paralysis of wrist or arm, commonly known as a "glass arm" [@brackbill_telegraphers_1929;
-@u.s._bureau_of_labor_statistics_displacement_1932].
-A sender was called a "ham" or a "bum" when he "fell down" or made errors in sending.
-To "put someone under the table" in sender's lingo was to transmit faster that the receiver ability to transcribe.
-The "reader" was "burnt up" when he fell behind.
-He had to "break," or interrupt the sender to ask for repetition.
-To "paste" someone meant to transmit at high speeds to deliberately burn him up or put him under the table [@brackbill_telegraphers_1929].

 Around the turn of the twentieth century, companies like Western Electric, Mecograph, and Vibroplex began manufacturing semi-automatic keys, which made